Graduate Certificate in Applied Mindfulness (All Online)

 The Graduate Certificate in Applied Mindfulness is designed to offer professionals the training to achieve basic competence in the development and delivery of mindfulness-based programs in health care, mental healthcare, education, and other disciplines.
-This program is directed to students enrolled in professional graduate programs, and to professionals across the Delaware Valley region who wish to integrate mindfulness practices into their personal and professional lives.
+This program is directed to students enrolled in professional graduate programs, and to professionals who wish to integrate mindfulness practices into their personal and professional lives.

 In this 12-credit program, three core courses focus on developing a useful background in the science and theory of contemporary mindfulness-based interventions, and train the professional in the skills required for applied mindfulness curriculum development, delivery, and refinement.
 As a capstone, a teaching practicum provides opportunity for practice and integration of the essential concepts and skills to shape and integrate a committed professional identity and practice.